dzikrimustaqim/mds-logbook/README-Docker.md

 - MySQL is preconfigured with database `logbook`, user `mds`, password `mdspass` and root password `root` on port 3306.
 - The Dockerfile uses PHP 8.3 FPM and installs common extensions required by Laravel.
 Composer binary is copied from the official Composer image.

-## Summary of changes I made
+## Summary of changes

-I prepared a minimal but practical Docker environment and fixed issues encountered while running the app:
+Prepared a minimal but practical Docker environment and fixed issues encountered while running the app:

 - Created `Dockerfile` using `php:8.3-fpm` with required PHP extensions and Composer.
 - Added `docker-entrypoint.sh` that waits for database, runs `composer install` inside container if `vendor` missing, sets permissions for `storage` and `bootstrap/cache`, generates APP_KEY (non-production) and runs migrations (non-production).